yambo-code/yambopy/docs/source/tutorial.rst

 **1. Ground State**

-The ground state calculation for MoS\ :sub:``2`` is made in a similar fashion as the previous examples.
+The ground state calculation for BN is made in a similar fashion as the previous examples.
-If some of the steps are already calculated you can tell the script not to run them using for example:

 .. code-block:: bash

-    python gs_mos2.py
+    python bse_par_bn.py -r -t2

 **2. Parallel Dielectric function**

 Here we tell ``yambo`` to calculate the dielectric function.
 We read the number of q-points the system has and generate one input file per q-point.
-Next we tell ``yambo`` to calculate the first q-point. ``yambo`` will calculate the dipoles and the dielectric function at the first q-point.
+Next we tell ``yambo`` to calculate the first q-point.
+``yambo`` will calculate the dipoles and the dielectric function at the first q-point.
 Once the calculation is done we copy the dipoles to the SAVE directory.
 After that we can run each q-point calculation as a separate job.
 Here the user can decide to submit one job per q-point on a cluster or use the python ``multiprocessing`` module to submit the jobs in parallel.
 In this example we use the second option.